MicrosoftDocs/Virtualization-Documentation/virtualization/community/contribute_to_docs.md

 This command will generate a new GUID and put it on your clipboard so you can paste it directly into your file.

+You can also create a GUID using Visual Studio, just click **Tools** > **Create GUID**.
+Option 4 gives you the GUID in the most bare format, but you still have to remove the brackets after you paste the GUID into the header.

 Optional metadata includes: